Narodniks

-The Narodniks (Note: /nəˈroʊdnɪk/ nə-ROHD-nik; народники) were members of a movement of the Russian Empire intelligentsia in the 1860s and 1870s, some of whom became involved in revolutionary agitation against tsarism.
+The Narodniks (Note: /nəˈroʊdnɪk/ nə-ROHD-nik; народники) were members of a movement of the Russian Empire intelligentsia in the 1860s and '70s, some of whom became involved in revolutionary agitation against tsarism.
 Their ideology, known as Narodism, Narodnism, or Narodnichestvo, (Note: Народничество; from (narod) 'people, folk', similar to the German Volk) was a form of agrarian socialism, though it is often misunderstood as populism.

 The Going to the People (Note: Хождение в народ) campaigns were the central impetus of the Narodnik movement.
-The Narodniks were in many ways the intellectual and political forebears and, in notable cases, direct participants of the Russian Revolution—in particular of the Socialist-Revolutionary Party, which went on to greatly influence Russian history in the early 20th century.

 Etymology

 Naród (see нарóдъ and нарóд) is the Russian word for people, nation.

 History

 Narodnichestvo as a philosophy was influenced by the works of Alexander Herzen (1812–1870) and Nikolay Chernyshevsky (1828–1889), whose convictions were refined by Pyotr Lavrov (1823–1900) and Nikolay Mikhaylovsky (1842–1904).
 In the late 19th century, socialism and capitalism were slowly becoming the primary theories of Russian political thought, and Mikhaylovsky, realizing this shift in thought, began to tweak his original ideas of Narodnism, such that two groups of Narodniks emerged: the so-called "Critical Narodniks" and "Doctrinaire Narodniks".
 Critical Narodniks followed Mikhaylovsky, and assumed a very flexible stance on capitalism, whilst adhering to their basic orientation.
 The more well-known Doctrinaire Narodniks had a firm belief that capitalism had no future in Russia or in any agrarian country.

-Narodniki established semi-underground circles (кружки, kruzhki) such as the Chaikovsky Circle and Land and Liberty, with the goals of self-education and external propaganda work.
+Narodniks established semi-underground circles (кружки, kruzhki) such as the Chaikovsky Circle and Land and Liberty, with the goals of self-education and external propaganda work.
 They shared the common general aims of destroying the Russian monarchy and of distributing land fairly among the peasantry.
 The Narodniks generally believed that it was possible to forgo the capitalist phase of Russia's development and proceed directly to socialism.

 The Narodniks saw the peasantry as the revolutionary class that would overthrow the monarchy, and perceived the village commune as the embryo of socialism.
-However, they also believed that the peasantry would not achieve revolution on their own, insisting instead that history could only be made by outstanding personalities, who would lead an otherwise passive peasantry to revolution.
+However, they also believed that the peasantry would not achieve revolution on their own, the peasantry would have to be influenced by the radicals, who would lead an otherwise passive peasantry to revolution.
 Vasily Vorontsov called for the Russian intelligentsia to "bestir itself from the mental lethargy into which, in contrast to the sensitive and lively years of the seventies, it had fallen and formulate a scientific theory of Russian economic development".